Limestone Alps: Groups

 The Limestone Alps comprise 3 of the 4 primary regions in the Alpine Club classification of the Eastern Alps.
 However, they are not used in the proposed SOIUSA classification system.

 Geology

-The Limestone Alps are made of lighter and more porous rock.
+The Limestone Alps are made of lighter and more porous rock than the rest of the Alps.
 In addition to limestone, they also contain dolomite, marl, and sandstone.
 They are unlike the Central Alps, which are mainly composed of crystalline rock (granite and gneiss), or of slate.